So close to the elements – canyoning in the Valle Maggia

 After canyoning is before canyoning – a sporty holiday in the Valle Maggia

-After canyoning is before canyoning, it should mean for everyone who has got a taste for it.
-But the Valle Maggia also has a lot to offer for "occasional canyonists".
+For everyone who got a taste of it, it should be: After canyoning is before canyoning.
+But the Valle Maggia also has a lot to offer for "occasional canyonauts".
 The entire region is known for its picturesque villages and grottos.
 Hospitality is just as important in Ticino as the friendly interaction between holidaymakers and the inhabitants of the valley.